How technology is helping reduce healthcare costs in the UK

 The time GPs and nurses can spend with patients is also restricted by paperwork, but technology can ease pressure and reduce operational costs by automating and simplifying many administrative tasks.

-Streamlining care provision and patient monitoring with mobile technology
+Supporting remote care and monitoring with mobile health technologies

 The average 9-minute GP appointment costs the NHS around £40.
-While telephone consultations allow doctors and nurses to screen and guide patients remotely, the level of care they can give is limited to conversational advice.
+While telephone consultations help to bring costs down, they provide only limited insight.

 Training medical practitioners isn’t cheap.
 According to government data, it takes £230,000 to train one doctor, and the cost rises for specialists like surgeons and consultants.